Description

 Address: 173.243.138.84

-- Confirm there is no other device upstream to the FortiAuthenticator preventing it from reaching the licensing servers over TCP/443.
+- Verify that there is no other upstream device to the FortiAuthenticator preventing it from reaching the licensing servers over TCP/443.

-This happens because FortiAuthenticator will ONLY connect to the server that has the valid certificate signed by the Fortinet CA, therefore, man-in-the-middle is not allowed.
+This happens because FortiAuthenticator will only connect to the server that has the valid certificate signed by the Fortinet CA, which means man-in-the-middle is not allowed.
 To avoid this error, create a policy that allows only FortiAuthenticator IP to reach the internet and does not apply any security profile or DPI.

 Additionally, a packet capture can be run on the interface that FortiAuthenticator uses to reach the internet under System -> Network -> Packet Capture (blue play button).
 It is recommended to increase the Maximum packet value to a value such as 5000 and try an activation.
 The .pcap file can be downloaded and analyzed in Wireshark to visualize the communication with fortitokenmobile.fortinet.com.